Vietnam detains activist hours after human rights meeting with U.S. | Law-Order

 Vietnam detains activist hours after human rights meeting with U.S.

+Trang's arrest came hours after Tuesday's annual U.S.-Vietnam human rights dialogue concluded.
+In a statement, the U.S. Embassy in Hanoi said it was concerned by reports of Trang's detention, which "could impact freedom of expression".

-The U.S. Embassy in Hanoi could not provide immediate comment on her detention.
-The arrest was not reported in Vietnam's state media.
-Trang was in 2014 among several activists apprehended by the authorities on their way to a meeting with former U.S. President Barack Obama during his landmark visit to Vietnam.
+"We urge the Vietnamese government to ensure its actions and laws are consistent with Vietnam's international obligations and commitments," spokeswoman Rachael Chen said.
+Trang was in 2014 among several activists apprehended by the authorities ahead of a meeting with former U.S. President Barack Obama during his landmark visit to Vietnam.

 "When she arrived for our meeting she came carrying her large guitar on her back, explaining she felt they wouldn't detain her if she was carrying that".